jankampherbeek/EnigmaSuite/MyDocu/roadmap/Enigma Astrology Research - Roadmap.md

 ### Release 0.4 - beta

 ~~Support for English and Dutch.~~ Adding multiple configurations, including both standard and user definable configurations.
 Adding functionality for parans.
-Adding tags to charts in database.
+Adding tags to charts in database. <u>Modernized look and feel (using material design).</u>

 **General**: